ibexa/documentation-developer/docs/api/php_api/php_api.md

 ### Back office authentication

-When actions are performed through the back office, they're executed as the logged-in User.
+When actions are performed through the back office, they're executed as the logged-in user.
-This User's permissions affects the behavior of the repository.
+This user's permissions affects the behavior of the repository.
-The User may, for example, not be allowed to create content, or view a particular Section.
+The user may, for example, not be allowed to create content, or view a particular section.

 ### Using `sudo()`